Professor Robert (Bob) Merlin Carter 1942-2016

 Topics for discussion might initially focus on climate change but would extend to other topics which were close to Bob’s heart, and eventually to new issues that suffer the same pitfalls.
 Activities could be in any country but would likely be in Australia for the first events.

-To donate to the Bob Carter Memorial Fund, please visit our donations page.
+To donate to the Bob Carter Memorial Fund, please click on the link to the Donate webpage.